Richard Hofstadter: Early life and education

-Hofstadter was born in Buffalo, New York, in 1916 to a Jewish father, Emil A. Hofstadter, and a German-American Lutheran mother, Katherine (née Hill), who died when Richard was ten.

-He attended the Fosdick-Masten Park High School in Buffalo.
+Hofstadter was born in Buffalo, New York, in 1916, to a Jewish father, Emil A. Hofstadter, and a German-American Lutheran mother, Katherine (née Hill), who died when Richard was ten.
+He attended Fosdick-Masten Park High School in Buffalo.
 Hofstadter then studied philosophy and history at the University at Buffalo, from 1933, under the diplomatic historian Julius W. Pratt.

-Despite opposition from both families, he married Felice Swados (whose brother was Harvey Swados) in 1936 after he and Felice spent several summers at Hunter Colony, New York, run by Margaret Lefranc, their close friend for years; they had one child, Dan.

-Hofstadter was raised as an Episcopalian but later identified more with his Jewish roots.
-Antisemitism may have cost him fellowships at Columbia and attractive professorships.
+Hofstadter was raised as an Episcopalian, but later identified more with his Jewish roots.
+Antisemitism has cost him fellowships at Columbia University and attractive professorships.
 The Buffalo Jewish Hall of Fame lists him as one of the "Jewish Buffalonians who have made a lasting contribution to the world."

-In 1936, Hofstadter entered the doctoral program in history at Columbia University where his advisor Merle Curti was demonstrating how to synthesize intellectual, social, and political history based upon secondary sources rather than primary-source archival research.

-In 1938, he became a member of the Communist Party, but soon became disillusioned by the Stalinist party discipline and show trials.
-After withdrawing membership in August 1939 following the Hitler–Stalin Pact, he retained a critical left-wing perspective that was still obvious in American Political Tradition in 1948.
+In 1936, Hofstadter entered the doctoral program in history at Columbia University, where his advisor Merle Curti was demonstrating how to synthesize intellectual, social, and political history based upon secondary sources rather than primary-source archival research.
+In 1938, he became a member of the Communist Party USA, but soon became disillusioned by the Stalinist party discipline and show trials.
+After withdrawing from the party in August 1939 following the Hitler–Stalin Pact, he retained a critical left-wing perspective that was still obvious in American Political Tradition in 1948.

 Hofstadter earned his PhD in 1942.
-In 1944, he published his dissertation Social Darwinism in American Thought, 1860–1915.
-It was a commercially successful (200,000 copies) critique of late-19th-century American capitalism and its ruthless "dog-eat-dog" economic competition and Social Darwinian self-justification.
-Conservative critics, such as Irwin G. Wylie and Robert C. Bannister, disagreed with his interpretation.
-The sharpest criticism of the book focused on Hofstadter's weakness as a researcher: he did little or no research into manuscripts, newspapers, archival, or unpublished sources, relying instead primarily on secondary sources augmented by his lively style and wide-ranging interdisciplinary readings, thereby producing well-written arguments based on scattered evidence he found by reading other historians.
+In 1944, he published his dissertation, Social Darwinism in American Thought, 1860–1915, a critique of late-19th-century American capitalism and its ruthless "dog-eat-dog" economic competition and Social Darwinian self-justification.
+Conservative critics, including Robert C. Bannister, disagreed with his critique.
+The sharpest criticism of the book focused on Hofstadter's weakness as a researcher: "he did little or no research into manuscripts, newspapers, archival, or unpublished sources, relying instead primarily on secondary sources augmented by his lively style and wide-ranging interdisciplinary readings, thereby producing well-written arguments based on scattered evidence he found by reading other historians."
+The book was commercially successful, selling 200,000 copies.

-From 1942 to 1946 Hofstadter taught history at the University of Maryland, where he became a close friend of the popular sociologist C. Wright Mills and read extensively in the fields of sociology and psychology, absorbing ideas of Max Weber, Karl Mannheim, Sigmund Freud, and the Frankfurt School.
-His later books frequently refer to behavioral concepts such as "status anxiety."
+From 1942 to 1946, Hofstadter taught history at the University of Maryland, where he became a close friend of the popular sociologist C. Wright Mills and read extensively in the fields of sociology and psychology, absorbing ideas of Max Weber, Karl Mannheim, Sigmund Freud, and the Frankfurt School.
+His later books frequently refer to behavioral concepts such as "status anxiety".